Benefits of Being Alcohol-Free

-It’s a big, boozey world out there.
+It’s a big, boozy world out there!
 From mimosas at brunch to cocktail hours, it can be hard to imagine living alcohol-free.
 But for some folks, unclenching that glass is like taking off a winter coat they didn’t know they were wearing.
 They can feel the sun on their shoulders for the first time.
 Before you decide if a liquor-free life (or day, week, or month) is for you, let’s explore the awesome things that could happen when you stop drinking.

-- Your brain will get bigger.
-Oh yes, we’re talking about literal brain growth here.
+Oh, yes, we’re talking about literal brain growth here.
 Chronic heavy drinking can cause a reduction in your brain matter.
 Bad news, right?
 But no, wait!
 The brain can recover in as little as two weeks once you stop drinking.
 Think you’ve done some permanent damage?
 Your brain begs to differ.

 Alcohol is expensive, straight up.
 Not having drinks with dinner will make you the cheapest date around, and that’s a good thing.
 Choosing seltzer with lime at the club will spare you from $12 cocktails or craft beers.
 This leaves you more money for things you really care about.

-- You’ll find time, and find out what to do with it.
 If you aren’t busy putting back the brewskis, you’ll find yourself with free time.
 Now you can tackle the closet you’ve been trying to clean for five years.
 You can rebuild the car you’ve been dreaming about since you were a kid.
 You can take salsa lessons, or buti yoga.
 You can do anything, jellybean.
 Take a nap or veg out in front of the TV.
 But then?
 Find a hobby.

-- Social situations may get sticky.
 Alcohol is called a social lubricant for a reason.
-A few drinks can reduce nerves and lower inhibitions enough to help you come out of your shell.
+For some people, a few drinks can reduce nerves and lower inhibitions enough to help them come out of their shell.
 Long term, however, reliance on alcohol can increase anxiety.
 If cocktails have been your crutch in social situations, prep for some temporary discomfort.
 As you decide to stop drinking, however, you’ll become accustomed to socializing sober.
 You’ll walk tall and proud, leaving your cocktail crutch behind.

 Whether or not this is something you care about, quitting alcohol allows you to stop putting poison inside your most sacred vessel: your body.
 B.K.S.
 Iyengar says it best: “Your body is your temple.
 Keep it pure and clean for the soul to reside in.”